esutwo/docker-osticket/README.md

 Docker image for running version 1.14.1 of [OSTicket](http://osticket.com/).

-This image has been created from the original docker-osticket image by [Petter A. Helset](mailto:petter@helset.eu).
+This image has been created from [CampbellSoftwareSolutions/docker-osticket](https://github.com/CampbellSoftwareSolutions/docker-osticket), which is then based off the original docker-osticket image by [Petter A. Helset](mailto:petter@helset.eu).

 It has a few modifications:

+  * Updated to use Apache2 as the webserver instead of nginx (osTicket does not offically support nginx)
   * Documentation added, hurray!
   * Base OS image fixed to Alpine Linux
   * AJAX issues fixed that made original image unusable